onothimagen/cbp-transcription-desk/README.md

 .htaccess
 ```

+### Configure skins and extensions

+Take a look at '/w/LocalSettings.example.php file to see examples of how the extensions and skin are configured.
+Append them to the end of the LocalSettings.php file generated and saved earlier in a previous step.

 ### How to Import Transcription Desk 'Sample Image' Instructions Page into Mediawiki

 WARNING: If you have not yet backed up your database so you can roll back if there are problems with the installer.

+Enter the following commands from the command line:

 ```
 cd w/maintenance